 Not being typical has been a part of my DNA since the moment I was born.
-My motto of not fitting in was evident during my “elementary chapters” also known as 1990s.
+My motto of not fitting in was evident during my “elementary chapters,” also known as the 1990s.

 I watched how the 1990s fashion scene went from embracing preppy chic to hip hop streetwear to dark grunge days to every trend in between.

-So, what would I bring back from 90s?
+So, what would I bring back from the 90s?

-“Almost that time of year to find the most gross vintage sweater for the Ugly Sweater party this year”
+“Almost that time of year to find the grossest vintage sweater for the Ugly Sweater party this year.”

 Back in the day, the sweater was about making a statement no matter how eccentric it looked or how un-functional it appeared.